ycparak/pkms/src/content/writing/so-you-wanna-be-a-chef.md

 published: true
 ---

 _The great Anthony Bourdain wrote the following chapter, in his book Medium Raw.
 It used to be up on [ruhlman.com](https://ruhlman.com/so-you-wanna-be-a-chef-by-bourdain-2/) but unfortunately has since been taken down.
-I'm republishing it here as a reminder to a time when I was in college reading it and feeling deeply inspired._
+I'm republishing it here as a reminder to a time when I first read it in college and came a way with a sense of awe for both Bourdain’s writing ability and professional chefs who go through The Life._

 <img class="content" alt="Anthony Bourdain" src="/images/bourdain.webp">